hpssjellis/fourth-tensorflow/README.md

 .

+Update Oct19, 2016

+Just finally got a deeplearning model working from a webbrowser. shut down notebook and run keras-serve.php in the keras-php-server folder. then load the keras-serve.html file and submit the form request to the keras-serve.py python program.
+Results get displayed in the web browser all at once so you have a bit of a wait to get the data.

 Update Oct14, 2016.

 Entered new 0.11 verison of tensorflow.
 Presently this is still a really long installation.
 Takes about 1 hour on cloud9.